-In a new project, Faculty of Veterinary and Agricultural Sciences staff will collaborate with Indonesian poultry experts to develop diagnostic technologies that can be transferred from the Faculty into Indonesian laboratories.
+In a new project, staff at the Faculty of Veterinary and Agricultural Sciences, University of Melbourne, will collaborate with Indonesian poultry experts to develop diagnostic technologies that can be transferred from the Faculty into Indonesian laboratories.

 The project, "Transfer of diagnostic technologies for significant diseases of poultry," received grant funding from the Australia-Indonesia Institute of the Department of Foreign Affairs and Trade.